DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onExporting.md

 Model data.
 Available only if Knockout is used.

 ---
-You can use this function to adjust column options before export.
-In the following code, the **column**.[visible](/api-reference/_hidden/GridBaseColumn/visible.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#visible') option's value is changed to export the hidden `ID` column.
+You can use this function to adjust column properties before export.
+In the following code, the **column**.[visible](/api-reference/_hidden/GridBaseColumn/visible.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#visible') property's value is changed to export the hidden `ID` column.

 ---